hrmsk66/terraformify/README.md

 ### Skip editing the state file

-By default, terraformify updates `terraform.tfstate` directly.
+By default, the tool updates `terraform.tfstate` directly.
 To disable this behavior and leave the state file untouched, use the `--skip-edit-state` or `-s` flag.

 **Note:** Terraform detects diffs without this behavior and `terraform apply` may result in the destruction and re-creation of associated resources, such as ACL entries and Dictionary items.